David-Chae/DCA_PREP_RESOURCES/Questions/1-20/question_005.md

-## Ensuring a Container Does Not Exceed Memory Limits

-### Question:
-You want to ensure that a container does not use more memory than it should.
+## You want to ensure that a container does not use more memory than it should.
 To do this, which of the following will be used by default by Docker?

 ```sh
 namespaces